Lutsk: Postwar

 After the end of the war, the remaining Polish inhabitants of the city were expelled, mostly to the areas that are sometimes referred to as the Polish Regained Territories.
 The city became an industrial centre in the Ukrainian SSR.
 The major changes in the city's demographics had the final result that by the end of the war, the city was almost entirely Ukrainian.
 During the Cold War, the city hosted the Lutsk air base.

-As one of the largest cities in Western Ukraine, Lutsk became the seat of the General Consulate of Poland in 2003.
+As one of the largest cities in western Ukraine, Lutsk became the seat of the General Consulate of Poland in 2003.

 On 21 July 2020, a hostage crisis took place, involving a man armed with a firearm and explosives who stormed a bus and took 16 people hostage at about 9:25 a.m.
 Police said that they had identified the hostage-taker and that he had expressed dissatisfaction with "Ukraine's system" on social media.
 Ukrainian President Volodymyr Zelenskyy said that shots gas had been heard and that the bus had been damaged.
 The incident led to police blocking off the city centre.
 The standoff was eventually resolved after several hours, with all of the hostages being freed and the hostage taker being arrested.

-2022 Russian Invasion of Ukraine

-On 11 March 2022, as part of the Russian invasion, the Russian army fired four missiles at Lutsk military airfield killing two Ukrainian servicemen and wounding six.
+On 11 March 2022, as part of the Russian invasion of Ukraine, the Russian army fired four missiles at Lutsk military airfield killing two Ukrainian servicemen and wounding six.
 On 28 March, Lutsk was struck by another Russian missile.

+Population

+As of 1 January 2022, the population of the Lutsk city territorial community was 244,678 people, and 215,986 people in the city of Lutsk.

+Ethnic groups

+Distribution of the population by ethnicity according to the 2001 Ukrainian census:

+Language

+Distribution of the population by native language according to the 2001 census:

+According to a survey conducted by the International Republican Institute in April-May 2023, 98% of the city's population spoke Ukrainian at home, and 1% spoke Russian.

+Geography

 Climate

 Lutsk has a humid continental climate (Dfb in the Köppen climate classification).